slnsw/dxlab-newselfwales/README.md

 1. ImageFeed: On loop interval, if there is a network error, send `GET_SPARE_IMAGES` and set `NETWORK_STATUS` to be `error`.
 2. ImageFeed: If network is back on, set `NETWORK_STATUS` to be `normal`.

+### Hardware Notes

+* Projectors should turn on before PC to ensure mosaic mode is active on startup
+* Unplug mouse to ensure pointer is not visible on screen
+* Startup loads Chrome in full screen kiosk mode

 # TODO